 Vicks makes a warm mist humidifier with an ultraviolet bulb that sterilizes the water after 2 hours of use.
 Even if you have a UV light, you need to keep the water reservoir clean to keep mold and bacteria at bay.

 Protecting Wood Floors from Salt and Water

+Remember your feet.
 Set aside a space for boots and shoes by the door.
 Then use it!
 The salt you track in from streets, walkways, and driveways will ruin wood floors.

-Ebern Designs’ cabinet opens to 4 shelves with plenty of space to store an entire family’s boots.
+Ebern Designs’ cabinet opens to four shelves with plenty of space to store an entire family’s boots.
 Make it easy for people to take their shoes off when they enter the house, and they will.

-Rugs inside and outside of every entryway help control Winter’s mess too.
+Rugs inside and outside of every entryway help control winter’s mess too.
 If your entryway is wood, remember to use rugs with natural rubber backing.
 This backing won’t mar your floors the way jute or coconut coir are wont to do.